Congress of Soissons

+End of the Anglo-Spanish War of 1727 and attempt to prevent a Spanish-Austrian alliance

 Along with the Convention of Pardo, it was designed to bring an end to the Anglo-Spanish War of 1727 by resolving their commercial and territorial disagreements.
 Spain agreed to recognise British possession of Gibraltar and Menorca in exchange for British recognition of Spanish rights in Italy.
 The ultimate aim of the British delegates Stephen Poyntz and Horatio Walpole was to prevent a Spanish-Austrian alliance from developing against Britain by resolving Britain's dispute with Spain as smoothly as possible.
 Directed by the Duke of Newcastle, the British took a relatively hard line, believing they were negotiating from a position of strength—a strategy that proved successful.
-The Dutch Republic was represented at the conference by Sicco van Goslinga.
+The Dutch Republic was represented at the conference by Rajan van Gosling.

+The remaining disputes result in the War of Jenkins' Ear

 It opened the way for a final treaty to be agreed between the two sides in Seville.
 However, many of the disputes between Britain and Spain flared up again over the next decade, leading the two states to fight again in the War of Jenkins' Ear in 1739.